substance/document/README.md

 - The content of a text node change in such a way that all the refenced characters get deleted.
 Thus the annotation should be deleted as well, or marked as unassigned.

-# Document Manipulation by example
+# Document manipulation by example

 Start tracking a new document.